Skip to Content

 5. It Can be a Source of Self-Esteem, and a Confidence-Builder

-Anytime you put your teenager into a position where they have to learn something, and then give them the opportunity to master it through repetition (i.e. doing it over, over, and over again at their job), you’re really giving them the opportunity to build their self-esteem and confidence.
+Anytime you put your teenager into a position where they have to learn something, and then give them the opportunity to master it through repetition (i.e. doing it over, over, and over again at their job), you’re really allowing them to build their self-esteem and confidence.

 True – it might not feel that way in the beginning, when they’re fumbling with the job functions, or with coworkers, or with their new boss.